-The best recipe for oven-baked crusted pork chops with a crispy panko breading.
-Always tender, never dry — this easy pork recipe will be your family’s new dinnertime favorite!
+The best recipe for breaded baked pork chops with a crispy panko breading.
+Always tender, never dry -- this easy pork recipe will be your family's new dinnertime favorite!

-Breaded pork chops, crispy on both sides and not dried out, were like the mystical dinnertime unicorns moms just couldn’t seem to find.
+Breaded baked panko pork chops, crispy on both sides and not dried out, were like the mystical dinnertime unicorns moms just couldn't seem to find.
 Such a pity.
-Especially when you consider there’s absolutely no denying the scrumptiousness of a perfectly cooked, crusted pork chop.
-Don’t get me wrong: The good ones existed…they just came out of a frying pan.
+Especially when you consider there's absolutely no denying the scrumptiousness of a perfectly cooked, crusted pork chop.
+Don't get me wrong: Good pork chops existed...they were just smothered in gravy, came packaged with scalloped potatoes in creamy pork chop casserole form, or came directly out of the frying pan.

-As much as we all love fried food, don’tcha feel better when you don’t eat it?
-Ugh.
-Me too.
-Such a bummer.
+As much as we all love fried food, don't you feel better when you don't eat it?
 So I set off on a mission.
-A mission to find a perfectly cooked, oven-baked, crusted pork chop back.
+A mission to find a perfectly cooked, oven-baked, crusted pork chop.
 And guess what?
-Turns out, they’re a real thing after all.
+Turns out, they're a real thing after all.

-In my humble opinion, one of the biggest mistakes people make when it comes to breaded meats is in the seasoning.
-Rather than focusing solely on the crust, give the pork itself a little love too.
+Think about how you would go about making classic Baked Pork Chops, the kind without the breading.
+You would start with the seasoning, yes?
+Of course.
+One of the biggest mistakes people make when it comes to breaded meats is from a lack of seasoning.
+Rather than focusing solely on the crust, give the pork a little love too.
 Seasoning the pork directly ensures flavor in every bite.

 To do this, pat the pork chop dry using paper towels and sprinkle it with your favorite seasoning blend.
 I use my TAK House Seasoning, and the flavor is absolutely out of this world.
 Next up, the breading.